michaelsribeiro/ASP.NET_Core_Ecommerce/README.md

 3. Ensure your connection strings in appsettings.json point to a local SQL Server instance.

-4. To run SQL, use `update-database -verbose -context CustomDbContext` and `update-database -verbose -context ApplicationDbContext` to create database and tables.
+4. To run SQL Server, use `update-database -verbose -context CustomDbContext` and `update-database -verbose -context ApplicationDbContext` to create database and tables.

 ## ⚙️ Structure of Project